Clara John discusses four of the common misconceptions about yoga.

 Yoga is Easy

-A misconception is that yoga is an easy workout.
-Although it is not difficult to perform it does require particular strength and stamina.
+A misconception is that yoga is a comfortable workout.
+Although it is not difficult to perform, it does require particular strength and stamina.
 During yoga practice, you have to hold certain poses for long periods.
-To achieve and hold particular yoga poses is a challenging task and the lack of fast movement does not make yoga easier.
+To achieve and hold specific yoga poses is a challenging task, and the lack of fast movement does not make yoga easier.
 These slow movements require a high degree of strength, coordination and balance.

 Yoga needs Flexibility